Salad Gardening

 Spring mix is really an assortment of salad plants with leaves that—when harvested while they're young and tender—blend together into one perfect salad bowl.
 I'm not exaggerating when I say that homegrown spring mix is 10x more flavorful than the stuff in the plastic box at the store.

 My favorite spring mix is Baker Creek's Rocky Top Lettuce Mix Salad Blend.
-No matter where you buy your seeds, you can typically expect a mix to include tender lettuce, spinach, arugula, endive, and radicchio.
+No matter where you buy your seeds, you can typically expect a mix to include tender lettuce, spinach, endive, and radicchio.

 spring mix is great to grow in salad garden